-However one of the unique aspects of the MIDI Guitar 2 is it’s entirely software based!
-It has the ability to create a huge array of sounds via MIDI without the need for any extra hardware.
+However, one of the unique aspects of the MIDI Guitar 2 is it’s entirely software-based!
+It can create a huge array of sounds via MIDI without needing extra hardware.
 That means you don’t have to fuss around installing a MIDI pickup just to have a MIDI guitar controller.

-If you’re a live guitar player and you’re looking to get experimental guitar sounds without fitting an extra pickup to your guitar then this might be the one for you.
+If you’re a live guitar player looking to get experimental guitar sounds without fitting an extra pickup to your guitar, then this might be the one for you.

-Setting up your guitar as a MIDI controller in this case is really simple – just download the software and you’ll have access to a huge array of sounds from synthesizers to pianos and more.
-If you’re not sure about making the leap and investing fully then there is a free trial available as well.
+Setting up your guitar as a MIDI controller, in this case, is simple – just download the software and you’ll have access to a huge array of sounds from synthesizers to pianos and more.
+If you’re not sure about making the leap and investing fully, then a free trial is also available.

 Who Is It For?
-Anyone wanting to create a MIDI guitar signal in real-time without the need for external hardware or pickups.
+Anyone wanting to create a MIDI guitar signal in real-time without needing external hardware or pickups.

 The Fishman Tripleplay is a small unit that turns your guitar into a MIDI instrument by fixing to the guitar’s body.
 This is a great option for guitar players who may not want to invest in a full MIDI unit and would prefer the feel of a heavy chunk of wood over their shoulders!
 The other bonus is this could be used for creating some really cool sounds during a live performance.

-The one downside is if you don’t like the look of MIDI pickups then it might not be something you want to fix to your guitar.
-However, this is a small trade-off for being able to create some really cool sounds from this intuitive unit.
+The one downside is if you don’t like the look of MIDI pickups, then it might not be something you want to fix to your guitar.
+However, this is a small trade-off for being able to create some cool sounds from this intuitive unit.

 Who Is It For?
 Guitarists wanting to create experimental sounds while still being able to play a real guitar.